Smateme/feedback/README.md

 @GitHub Sorry for abusing your great platform like this <3

-Here you can give feedback or report an issue of the website https://smate.me
+Here you can give feedback or report an issue for the website https://smate.me

 Please open an issue.